-This multiple-time cancellation is due to the fact that a more accurate quartz crystal theoretical model shows an RLC branch for each one of its overtone modes, as illustrated in Figure 10.
+This multiple-time cancellation is because a more accurate quartz crystal theoretical model shows an RLC branch for each one of its overtone modes, as illustrated in Figure 10.

 Figure 10.
 Quartz crystal theoretical model with third overtone

 For example, it is possible to use the third overtone mode by implementing the oscillator as shown in Figure 11, to suppress the fundamental frequency (theoretically each overtone mode can be selected by suppressing the previous ones).